yssource/rhai/doc/src/patterns/config.md

 * A system where settings and configurations are complex and logic-driven.

-* Where it is not possible to configure said system via standard configuration file formats such as `TOML` or `YAML`.
+* Where said system is too complex to configure via standard configuration file formats such as `JSON`, `TOML` or `YAML`.

-* The system configuration is complex enough that it requires a full programming language.
+* The system is complex enough to require a full programming language to configure.
 Essentially _configuration by code_.

-* Yet the configurations must be flexible, late-bound and dynamically loadable, just like a configuration file.
+* Yet the configuration must be flexible, late-bound and dynamically loadable, just like a configuration file.

 Key Concepts